techwithbibek/Writings/celpip.md

 <br/> I hope my suggestions will be helpful to you.
 <br/> Take care!

-Speaking Part 2: Talking about a personal experience
+**Speaking Part 2: Talking about a personal experience**

 Time sequences: what? when? where? who? why? how?
 So, that's why..
-Time sequence connectors: First of all, To start with, and then, next, after/afterwards, second/third/fourth/etc, In the end, Finally, Because of this/thanks to this
+<br/> Time sequence connectors: First of all, To start with, and then, next, after/afterwards, second/third/fourth/etc, In the end, Finally, Because of this/thanks to this

-Template:
 There are many and one of them is ...
 To begin with/first of all/To start with/..
 Given that/Despite/In spite of/ Eventhough/ Although Finally/Because of this/ In the end/ From this experience/ Thanks to this/ This experience taught me/ Lesson learned..

-        Speaking Part 3: Describing a scene
+**Speaking Part 3: Describing a scene**

 The picture clearly dipicts a scence where..

 Furthermore..

 In the top/bottom/left/top-right/background/foreground/..
+OR Not only does foreground show..., but background cleary has..

 Overall,..

-        Be as descriptive as possible by using appropriate nouns, adjectives and adverbs.
+* Be as descriptive as possible by using appropriate nouns, adjectives and adverbs.
-        Present continuous tense to describe people and on going actions Use prepositions correctly: in /on / at / next to / beside / above / below / infront of / facing / across from..
+* Present continuous tense to describe people and on going actions
+* Use prepositions correctly: in /on / at / next to / beside / above / below / infront of / facing / across from..

-Speaking Part 4: Predicting next steps
+**Speaking Part 4: Predicting next steps**

 Most likely in the next little while,..
-Likewise,
+<br/> Likewise,
-I can also reasonably assume that..
+<br/> I can also reasonably assume that..
-Alright! those are some of the things that I think will happen next.
+<br/> Alright! those are some of the things that I think will happen next.

 Future tense (be going to+ verb) will +verb, be about to + verb , might

-Speaking 4: Comparing and Persuading
+**Speaking 5: Comparing and Persuading**

 Hi/Hey/Hello...
 Nice to see you again!